-As a bigot and Southern sympathizer, Booth wanted to reverse the course of history started by Robert E. Lee at Appomattox Courthouse, where the Confederate General had surrendered, as he believed, like a coward.
+As a bigot and Confederate sympathizer, Booth wanted to reverse the course of American history started by Robert E. Lee at Appomattox Courthouse, where the Confederate General had surrendered, as he believed, like a coward.

 The Civil War had never been about slavery to Lincoln, but the bigotry that held hard and fast to the institution would prove to be his undoing.

 As his original idea to kidnap the president unraveled, John Wilkes Booth began his plan for assassination instead.
 He and his co-conspirators hoped that, without its leader, the United States government would fall into disarray, allowing the Confederacy to rise from the ashes of its defeat.

 Only a few days after Abraham Lincoln’s speech, on April 14, 1865, Abraham and Mary attended a theatre performance at Ford’s Theatre in Washington D.C.

 Booth crept silently into the Presidential Box, placed a gun to the back of Lincoln’s head, and shot him.
 At Mary’s horrified scream, he turned and fled, shouting “Sic semper tyrannis!” (“Death to tyrants!” — the words of the Virginia state motto.)